-As results are shared out with the various audiences, we recommend you address the following four areas in your discussions.
+As the results of your employee survey are shared with the various audiences, we recommend you address the following four areas in your discussions.
 How seriously leaders take the process and how they internalize the feedback and address it with their team sends a clear message about your company’s commitment to developing a great workplace for all.

 - Summarize how the survey was conducted